Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless

 This work proposes a robust enhancement of iterative splitting schemes through the integration of the so-called Crossed-Secant acceleration/stabilization strategy~\cite{RAMIERE2015}.
 This approach has already demonstrated its effectiveness in overcoming divergent fixed-point iterations in various computational fields~\cite{Ruiz_2022,INTROINI2024}.
 The present article provides a theoretical perspective supporting these observations.
 In contrast to previous Uzawa acceleration strategies applied to frictionless contact problems in~\cite{KANNO2020,HUANG2022}, the proposed scheme renders the iterative method efficient independently of the augmentation parameter value, even beyond the theoretical bounds of the classical Uzawa algorithm.
 Moreover, it ensures the numerical convergence of the penalty-based splitting procedure over a wide range of large penalty parameters, making the approach both accurate and practically attractive.

 As a result, two-step iterative schemes that are traditionally slow and highly sensitive to parameter choices are transformed into fast, robust, and essentially parameter-unconstrained solvers.
-Finally, although this study focuses on contact mechanics, the proposed framework is generic and could be extended to a broad class of constrained problems across various application fields. \\
+Finally, although this study focuses on contact mechanics, \hlpink{the proposed enhanced accelerated iterative two-step framework} is generic and could be extended to a broad class of constrained problems across various application fields. \\

 The rest of the paper is organized as follows.
 Section~\ref{s:algo_unified} introduces a unified framework for fixed-point accelerated iterative splitting algorithms applied to frictionless contact problems.
 Section~\ref{sec:std_methods} defines the dual update function for the Lagrange multipliers/Uzawa and penalty formulations.
 Section~\ref{s:acceleration} reviews two existing acceleration techniques for the Uzawa algorithm in contact mechanics, namely an accelerated projected gradient scheme~\cite{BECK2009} employed in~\cite{KANNO2020} and the well-known Anderson acceleration method~\cite{Anderson1965} applied in~\cite{HUANG2022}.
 This section also recalls the Crossed-Secant acceleration method~\cite{RAMIERE2015} and presents a numerical analysis highlighting its potential in the presence of divergent fixed-point iterations.
 Section~\ref{s:numerical_exemples} is devoted to numerical experiments on three-dimensional frictionless contact problems between deformable bodies.
 Both academic and industrial test cases are considered, involving node-to-node and node-to-surface contact pairings.
 Few insights on multi-domain contact simulations, leveraging parallel solution strategies, are also provided.
 Finally, conclusions and perspectives are drawn in the last section.